-Generate Tests with SmartBear AI [Beta]
+Generate Tests with SmartBear AI

 ReadyAPI AI generates test cases from your API definition using natural language instructions.
-You import an API definition, describe the test scenario you want to test, choose a response profile, select the assertion types you need, and generate a complete test case in seconds.
+Import an API definition, describe the test scenario you want to test, choose a response profile, select the assertion types you need, and generate a complete test case in seconds.
 You can then review, edit, or run your generated test case.

 Note